MicrosoftDocs/visualstudio-docs/docs/ide/reference/command-prompt-powershell.md

 ### Developer Command Prompt

-Search for the name of the command prompt file, which is *VsDevCmd.bat*, or go to the Tools folder for Visual Studio, such as *%ProgramFiles%\Microsoft Visual Studio\2022\Community\Common7\Tools* (path changes according to your Visual Studio version, edition, and installation location).
+Search for the name of the command prompt file, which is *VsDevCmd.bat*, or go to the Tools folder for Visual Studio, such as *%ProgramFiles%\Microsoft Visual Studio\2022\Community\Common7\Tools* (the path changes according to your Visual Studio version, edition, and installation location).

 Once you've located the command prompt file, open it by entering the following command in a regular command prompt window: